AngelRodRo/bale.js/readme.md

 ## Features

 - Generate seeds from any data model
-- Connection for any db engine (SQL or NoSQL): MongoDB, Postgres, Mysql
+- Connection for any database engine (SQL or NoSQL): MongoDB, Postgres, Mysql.
+(Current Version: Only Supports MongoDB)

 ## Usage